Understanding and Taking Action on Reconciliation with Indigenous Peoples

 - In 1857 the residential school system was created.
 It took 150,000 Indigenous children from their families and put them in schools where they were forbidden from speaking their own language, practicing their culture or seeing their families.
 Young children were regularly abused, and it is currently estimated that 4,200 had died by the time the last school closed in 1996.

-The trauma experienced in the residential school system and the poverty caused by isolation on reserves has led to both direct and inter-generational trauma, manifesting in high rates of mental health issues, disenfranchisement, and distrust among Indigenous communities.
+The trauma experienced in the residential school and foster care system, and the poverty caused by isolation on reserves has led to both direct and inter-generational trauma, manifesting in high rates of mental health issues, disenfranchisement, and distrust among Indigenous communities.
 And these effects reverberate today.
-Between the trauma from residential schools, isolation in remote communities, and systemic racism dating back more than 200 years, Indigenous people in Canada have lower health and education outcomes, as well as higher rates of poverty and incarceration.
+Between the trauma from residential schools, isolation in remote communities, confusion about self-identity, and systemic racism dating back more than 200 years, Indigenous people in Canada have lower health and education outcomes, as well as higher rates of poverty and incarceration.

 Where do we fit in?